Backgammon in the round

 Oswald Jacoby

-Test samples of the materials and stain colors.
-The new backgammon board.
+Left: Test samples of the materials and stain colors.
+Right: During the American Toy Fair, Febuary, 1977

 A thumbnail sketch and rough sketch of the instructions that fit inside the dice well.